algosup/2022-2023-project-3-harfang3d-binding-Project-5-group/documents/Functionnal Specifications.md

 The binding needs to be compatible with the versions of the engine that are available on the github repository.

+The binding needs to be compatible with the latest version of the engine.

 ### Documentation

 The binding needs to be documented in the same way as the engine.
 The documentation needs to be clear and easy to understand for the user.

+The documentation needs to be available on the github repository of the project.

 ## Non functional requirements

 ### Performance

 The binding must be as fast as possible, the engine is already very fast and we need to keep it that way.

+It also needs to be as fast as other bindings in other languages.

 ### Security